pharmbio/repuragent/docs/technical.md

 - **Main role:** assembles the final narrative brief once execution completes.
 - **Tools:** *(none – relies on the conversation history provided by the supervisor).*
-- **Notes:** Guided by `REPORT_SYSTEM_PROMPT`, it summarizes findings, caveats, and recommended next steps using.
+- **Notes:** Guided by `REPORT_SYSTEM_PROMPT`, it summarizes findings, caveats, and recommended next steps.

 ---

-### Supervisor & Human-in-the-Loop
+### Supervisor Agent (`core/supervisor/supervisor.py`)

-- **Main role:** orchestrates routing between planning, agents, and optional `human_chat` interrupts while maintaining shared memory.
+- **Main role:** orchestrates routing between sub-agents.
 - **Tools:**
-  - `create_supervisor` – wires together the Research, Data, Prediction, and Report agents.
+  - `transfer_to_data_agent` – delegate tasks and contexts to the Data Agent.
-  - `route_from_start` – initial router deciding whether to plan first or execute directly.
+  - `transfer_to_prediction_agent` – delegate tasks and contexts to the Prediction Agent.
-  - `human_chat` – pause point for manual approval or edits before execution resumes.
+  - `transfer_to_research_agent` – delegate tasks and context to the Research Agent.
-- **Notes:** `initialize_memory()` selects `AsyncSqliteSaver` (local) or the web checkpoint backend, and `backend/utils/output_paths.py` keeps every tool locked to its thread directory for both safety and per-user isolation.
+  - `transfer_to_report_agent` – delegate tasks and context to the Report Agent.

-Use this section when you need to extend the system (e.g., add a new tools), audit data flows for compliance reviews, or explain to others exactly how Repuragent handles their information.
-Refer back to the [Shared Usage Guidelines](shared_usage.md) for operator-facing workflows and the [Troubleshooting](troubleshooting.md) chapter for common failure modes.
+Use this section when you need to extend the system (e.g., add a new tool), audit data flows for compliance reviews, or explain to others exactly how Repuragent handles their information.
+Refer back to the [Usage Guidelines](shared_usage.md) for operator-facing workflows.